joshbegley/nyt-latest/README.md

 **Why It’s Important to Know if You Have Dense Breasts**\
-`Katie Couric, who revealed on Wednesday that she had breast cancer, noted that she also had dense breasts.
+`Katie Couric, who revealed on Wednesday that she had breast cancer, also said she had dense breasts.
 Here’s what that means and how it might influence cancer risk.`\
 https://nytimes.com/2022/09/28/well/live/dense-breasts.html?searchResultPosition=1

 **Supreme Court to Reopen to the Public When Justices Return**\